We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Consider when and how often you use it.
 Many experts recommend using a SAD lamp first thing in the morning.
 Your doctor might also recommend that you use it during the day.
 Keep in mind that more isn’t always better.
 Overuse of a SAD lamp can produce insomnia or other side effects.

 - Follow manufacturer recommendations for position.
 Your lamp should come with recommendations for how close you should position yourself to it.
 This is very important, as your distance from it will affect the lamp’s lux capacity.

 - Position the lamp so that it’s providing you with downward light that doesn’t shine directly into your eyes.

 - Talk to your doctor about how to best stop using the lamp.
 It may be most appropriate for you to wean yourself off slowly.
 Spending time outdoors, especially in the mornings, can help this process.

-SAD lamps simulate sunlight.
-This helps trigger the brain to release serotonin, which is often called the feel-good hormone.
+SAD lamps simulate sunlight, which helps trigger the brain to release serotonin, often called the feel-good hormone.

-Light therapy has become an accepted practice for alleviating many conditions, such as:
+Light therapy has become an accepted practice for alleviating SAD and other conditions such as:

 Seasonal affective disorder can often be alleviated with proactive lifestyle changes.
 These include:

 - going to bed early and waking up at or near dawn